 To test this theory, the researchers analyzed data on 78,759 women from the Nurses’ Health Study II, and they clinically followed them between 1989 and 2011.
 The women were aged 25–42 years, and the researchers gathered information on their height, weight, and menopausal status using a questionnaire.

 This information, along with data on hormone therapy use, was gathered and updated every 2 years.
 Additionally, information was gathered on the participants’ teenage years.

 For the study, “early menopause” was defined as occurring before a woman reaches 45.
 The team used multiple regression models to assess early menopause risk, and overall, 2,804 women in the study reported having experienced it.

-The National Institutes of Health (NIH) consider a weight between 18.5 and 24.9 kilograms per square meter to be normal, while women who weigh less than that are considered to be underweight.
+The National Institutes of Health (NIH) consider a weight between 18.5 and 24.9 kilograms per square meter to be

 In the study, women with a body mass index (BMI) below 18.5 kilograms per square meter — at any age — were 30 percent more likely to experience early menopause compared with women whose BMI was between 18.5 and 22.4 kilograms per square meter.

 The researchers also found that women whose BMI was between 25 and 29.9 kilgrams per sqaure meter were up to 30 percent less likely to experience early menopause.

 The highest likelihood of having early menopause seemed to be among women who, when they were 18 years old, had a BMI below 18.5 kilgrams per sqaure meter and reported having experienced “severe weight cycling.”

 Finally, women who had a BMI lower than 17.5 kilgrams per sqaure meter at the age of 18 were 50 percent more likely to have an early menopause compared with normal-weight women.